zacattak/fs-journal/journal/03/questions.md

 09. What is the job of the `Service` in `MVC`?

-  > The service performs vital functions withins an application and is respsonsible for "business logic".
+  > The service performs vital functions withins an application and is responsible for "business logic".

 10. What is the job of the `Model` in `MVC`?